andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 <br>
 Figure 5d details RA trends for the Large Skipper between 1993 and 2023.
 Long term trends resembled those observed in the other ‘grass skippers’ (the Essex and Small Skipper) with two distinct periods of decline: 1993 to 2006 (-34%), and 2016 onwards (-31%).
 A small ‘rebound’ was observed in between these periods (+13%) but over the study length RA saw a net decrease of 48%.
 An accelerated rate of decline was observed after 2019, with record rates recorded in successive years (-4% in 2020, -7% in 2021, -8% in 2022 and -10% 2023).
 <br><br>
-All three Skippers share common food sources, but unlike its relatives, Large Skipper caterpillars also feed on Purple Moor-grass, which is typically not found in agricultural settings.
+All three Skippers share common food sources, but unlike its relatives, Large Skipper caterpillars also feed on Purple Moor-grass [15], which is typically not found in agricultural settings [16].
 Hence, the Large Skipper, remains exposed to neonicotinoids but to a lesser extent.
 This could explain why population levels have declined, but not to the same magnitude seen in the Small and Essex Skipper.
 Recent accelerated declines mirror those seen in other ‘grass skippers’ (see Figure 5a for the Essex and Small Skipper trends).

 ## 6. Looking to the Future
 ### Two species are already threatened, and more could follow...